 Lean UX is considered to be an incredibly useful modern technique when working on projects that use the agile development method.
 Traditional UX methods often don’t work when development is done in a rush—there isn’t enough time to deliver UX in the same way.
-Essentially, lean UX and other forms of UX have the same goal of providing a user experience, but it’s just that the way you work on a project is slightly different.
+Essentially, lean UX and other forms of ui ux design services have the same goal of providing a user experience, but it’s just that the way you work on a project is slightly different.
 So let’s see how exactly.

 A lean-agile mindset, culture, and lean UX process in design, where functionality is implemented in minimum viable increments, and the success of the implementation is measured against predefined metrics, is often what a modern product design lacks.
 That’s why more and more lean design advocates these days seek the technology to implement in design via effective agile tools.